TL;DR

 Example:

-Tiered models drive overperformance—ideal for teams that need to stretch beyond targets.
+Tiered models drive overperformance.
+They suit teams that need to stretch beyond targets.

 3. Bonus-Based Plans

 Bonuses are lump-sum payouts tied to specific milestones or behaviors.
-Unlike commissions, they aren’t always tied to direct revenue generation.
+They reward actions that fall outside direct revenue generation.

 Examples:

-Bonus-based plans often complement other structures and are common in account management and channel sales roles.
+Bonus-based plans complement other structures.
+Account management and channel sales roles use them widely.

 4. MBO-Based Compensation

-Management by Objectives (MBO) compensation links pay to individual goals rather than quotas.
-Ideal for reps in hybrid or strategic roles where success isn’t always tied to closed deals.
+Management by Objectives (MBO) compensation links pay to individual goals instead of quotas.
+It fits hybrid or strategic roles where success extends beyond closed deals.

 Examples of MBO goals:

-MBO sales compensation is commonly used for non-quota-carrying roles like sales enablement or partner development.
+MBO compensation suits non-quota roles like sales enablement and partner development.

 5. Variable & Subscription-Based Plans